 - Connect with people who know what it is to be in persistent pain and can understand what you are experiencing

-- Gain insights in to how the latest in neurological pain research can help you conquer pain
+- Gain insights into how the latest in neurological pain research can help you conquer pain

-Understanding what neuroscience has informed us about how pain becomes persistent can actually help reduce pain, and there is a growing body of evidence to support this effect…that it, knowing how pain works in the body can help reduce the threat of pain and pain itself.
+Understanding what neuroscience has informed us about how pain becomes persistent can actually help reduce pain, and there is a growing body of evidence to support this effect…that is, knowing how pain works in the body can help reduce the threat of pain and pain itself.

 There is a science to pain and when you understand it, it makes heaps of sense.
 However, despite the growing tsunami of research in this area many health professionals don’t know about it or understand it.
 To be clear, pain protection isn’t about weakness or mental issues.
 It’s also not about a worsening trauma or injury.
 It is however about your body doing a really good job of protecting itself.

-When our pain system becomes over protective, it can stop us, sometimes literally in our tracks.
-It means we are going to move less, participate less in everyday activities and sometimes even engage less socially.
+When our pain system becomes overprotective, it can stop us, sometimes literally in our tracks.
+It means we are going to move less, participate less in everyday activities, and sometimes even engage less socially.
 These are the things that are actually necessary to help move us away from persistent pain and towards recovery.